clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

   </figcaption>
 </figure>

-We can create a palette of _N_ colors by adjusting the lightness value of `oklch`.
+We can create a palette of _n_ colors by adjusting the lightness value of `oklch`.
 First we decide what the highest amount of lightness we want for the starting color should be, say 95%, and what the lowest amount of lightness we want for the last color should be, say 40%.
-Then based on the value of _N_ we create the middle colors by incrementally adjusting the lightness value while keeping the hue value the same.
+Then based on the value of _n_ we create the middle colors by incrementally adjusting the lightness value while keeping the hue value the same.

-We can also adjust the chroma value to help emphasize the change across the palette.
-Similar to lightness we start with a minimum level of chroma, perhaps `0.04`, for the lightest color and maximum value, perhaps `0.15` for the darkest color.
-Then we adjust the middle colors based on our _N_ value.
+We also adjust the chroma value to help emphasize the change across the palette.
+Conversely to lightness we start with a *minimum level* of chroma, perhaps `0.04`, for the lightest color and determine the *maximum value* for the darkest color, perhaps `0.15`.
+We adjust the middle colors based on our _n_ value.

-For adjusting the lightness and chroma values I found it easiest to use [D3JS's linear scales](https://d3js.org/d3-scale/linear) which makes it easy to interpolate between two values.
+For computing the lightness and chroma values between the starting and ending color swatches I found it helpful to use [D3JS's linear scales](https://d3js.org/d3-scale/linear) which makes it easy to interpolate between two values.

 The result is as follows:

 {% set caption %}
-TODO: add caption
+A five color sequential, single hue color palette generated from a single input color.
+Hue remains static while lightness decreases and chroma increases linearly from the lightest to darkest color.
 {% endset %}

 {{ colorSwatchFigure([{"fill":"#ddf0ff","showText":false,"width":32,"height":32},{"fill":"#a6c4ec","showText":false,"width":32,"height":32},{"fill":"#7199ce","showText":false,"width":32,"height":32},{"fill":"#3c6faf","showText":false,"width":32,"height":32},{"fill":"#004590","showText":false,"width":32,"height":32}], caption)}}

-If instead of using linear interpolation and use exponential interpolation we get a result that looks a little more like a proper sequential color palette.
+If instead of using linear interpolation we use exponential interpolation we get a result that looks a little more like a proper sequential color palette.
 The result is subtle, but adds a bit of polish that helps.
-It can be adjusted by changing the exponent value.

 {% set caption %}
-TODO: add caption
+A five color sequential, single hue color palette generated from a single input color.
+Hue remains static while lightness decreases and chroma increases exponentially from the lightest to darkest color.
 {% endset %}

 {{ colorSwatchFigure([{"fill":"#ddf0ff","showText":false,"width":32,"height":32},{"fill":"#c8e0fe","showText":false,"width":32,"height":32},{"fill":"#9abae5","showText":false,"width":32,"height":32},{"fill":"#5986c0","showText":false,"width":32,"height":32},{"fill":"#004590","showText":false,"width":32,"height":32}], caption) }}

 If you ask me, these results aren't too shabby considering they were programmatically generated using some simple heuristics.
-The process could certainly be refined, I'm sure, and we could look to popular color palettes used for data visualization such as those from [Color Brewer](https://colorbrewer2.org/) or [d3-scale-chromatic](https://d3js.org/d3-scale-chromatic) for inspiration and improving our heuristics.
+The process could certainly be refined and we could even look to popular color palettes used for data visualization such as those from [Color Brewer](https://colorbrewer2.org/) or [d3-scale-chromatic](https://d3js.org/d3-scale-chromatic) for inspiration and improving our heuristics.

+Try experimenting with the Observable Notebook [Creating sequential color palettes with OKLCH][notebook-sequential-oklch] to get a better sense of this approach.

 ## Experiment Three: Analyzing Color Brewer Palettes using OKLCH